 Human beings are social animals.
 It seems likely that where they are tested and who they are tested by will influence their performance.
 Will an older adult tested in a research laboratory at a University feel as comfortable as a college student tested in the same environment?
 If not, then a concern arises as to whether a test like the FAS task is measuring differences in social anxiety rather than differences in cognition.

 Similarly, the social reality of science means that most of the people who participated in the studies reviewed here were not tested by the doctors and professors who actually wrote up the results.
-Most likely they were tested by researchers who will be far closer to age 20 than age 70.
+Most likely they were tested by researchers who were far closer to age 20 than age 70.
 Again, it does not seem too outlandish to suppose that people might feel more comfortable if they are tested by someone with whom they have more affinity, or that people will do better on tests when they feel more comfortable.

 The people tested in studies are not the only people we have to worry about when it comes to context effects.
 As I noted above, many studies use exclusion criteria to try to avoid including adults with undiagnosed diseases in their samples of “healthily aging adults.”
 Recruiting people to take part in studies takes time, as does actually testing them.
 Do we really believe that exclusion criteria will be applied identically to subject 817 in a sample of 1000 and subject 17 in a sample of 20?
 If we suspect that the answer is no, then some part of the “decline” seen as test samples grow may reflect undiagnosed diseases, such as Alzheimer or dementia, further muddying our understanding of “healthy aging.”